-Hey Everyone, in this episode of the Motorcycle Adjacent Podcast, we’re going to discuss an update on my 2022 Yamaha MT-09 SP Problems, Borrowing a 2017 Honda CBR300R to attend the Bucks County Covered Bridge Ride, and why I’m shopping for a Second Motorcycle.
+Hey Everyone, in The Motorcycle Adjacent Podcast: Episode 7, we’re going to discuss an update on my 2022 Yamaha MT-09 SP Problems, Borrowing a 2017 Honda CBR300R to attend the Bucks County Covered Bridge Ride, and why I’m shopping for a Second Motorcycle.

 2022 Yamaha MT-09 SP Update

 In Episode 006 of the Motorcycle Adjacent Podcast, I explained how a bone-headed mistake led to my 2022 Yamaha MT-09 SP being down.
 I wish I could say that things have turned around since then, but unfortunately, I’m still unable to ride.

 When we left, I had dropped my bike off at Martin Moto, and they were anticipating my Brake Caliper Assembly arriving in seven to ten days.
 Unfortunately, the day after recording, I got a phone call from John in the Service Department with some bad news.
 My part was back-ordered, and there was no estimated fulfillment time from Yamaha.

 I thanked John for letting me know, and I decided to try my hand at sourcing my part.
 I found one on Partzilla, nearly $100 less than my original price.
 I placed my order, added expedited shipping, and waited for it to arrive.
 My order confirmation stated that my order would ship in two to three days.

 The following day I received a notification that my order would be delayed, but it was expected to ship on Monday.
 Partzilla updated my ship date on Friday to reflect no current ETA on fulfillment.
 Frustrated, I had to call to cancel my order (I found it odd that I could place an order online but had to cancel it over the phone).